bryanstevens314/Node-Angular-Starter/README.md

 # AngularChess

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.
+Utilizes a Node server to serve a web application developed in Angular - 7.3.1.
+The server acts as an API allowing the web application to retrieve board state and available moves from a central location

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run start-dev` for a dev server.
+Navigate to `http://localhost:8080`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding